IrynaKrt/Arts/README.md

 #### I am ready to learn and learn new things, because I want to be useful!

 ## About this project:
-#### This is my second project implemented on a pure Javascript!
-The "final" results of this work are saved in the master branch for now!
+#### This is my second project implemented on a pure Javascript! Еhis work was done using gulp and babel!
 #### I thank in advance those who will express their objective opinion and tell me what can be improved ♡